Scroll to top

 Our operations in Nairobi

-We maintain vetted operators in Nairobi with valid Kenyan security registration and documented experience in corporate protection.
+We maintain vetted operators with valid Kenyan PSIRA registration and documented experience in corporate close protection.
 Teams include close protection officers, security drivers, and residential security specialists.
+All Nairobi deployments include counter-terrorism awareness and venue advance work as standard elements, and operators are trained to identify surveillance indicators and adjust protocols based on the current threat level.

 Threat Intelligence